lmaillere/multi_page_streamlit/README.md

 # Multipage web app for population dynamics models

-This work a detailed implementation of a web app able to represent and simulate 1D population dynamics models.
+This work is a detailed implementation of a multipage web app able to represent and simulate 1D population dynamics models.
 Parameters are fixed, and the initial condition can be set by the user through a slider.

 Implemented models are:
-- the logistic model
+- the logistic model (page 1)
-- a form of Allee effects model
+- a form of Allee effects model (page 2)

 This work is based on classical Python modules, including `streamlit`, and the `streamlit-multipage-framework`: